howerj/libforth/libforth.md

         4 2 * 2 +

 And brackets are no longer needed.
+Numbers of pushed on to the variable stack automatically and commands (such as '\*' and '+') take their operands off the stack and push the result.
+Juggling variables on the stack becomes easier over time.

 ## A Forth Word